Looking to Connect? Go to Our Contact Page!

 - Acting classes and workshops for all skill levels and ages

-- Backstage design training in sound, lighting, sets and costumes
+- Training in Tech: sound, lighting, sets and costumes

 - Master Classes taught by local professionals